Universality of the local limit of preferential attachment models: Introduction

-\paragraph{\bf Relation to the literature} P\'olya urn representations of the preferential attachment models were previously studied by Berger et al.\ \cite{BBCS05} and S\'{e}nizergues \cite{Delphin}.
-Local convergence of models (D) and (E) were first derived by Berger et al.\ \cite{BergerBorgs} for fixed out-degrees and non-negative $\delta$.
-Results on local convergence of related PAMs have been \FC{established} by Y. Y. Lo \cite{tiffany2021}, who analysed the local limit of the preferential attachment trees but i.i.d.\ random fitness parameter $\delta$.
-Rudas, T\'oth and Valk\'o \cite{rudas-toth-valko} proved local convergence almost surely for general preferential attachment trees, based on continuous time embedding, which gives continuous time branching process by Jagers and Nerman \cite{JN84} in full generality.
+\paragraph{Relation to the literature} P\'olya urn representations of the preferential attachment models were previously studied by Berger et al.\ \cite{BBCS05} and S\'{e}nizergues \cite{Delphin}.
+Local convergence of models (D) and (E) {was first proved} by Berger et al.\ \cite{BergerBorgs} for fixed out-degrees and non-negative $\delta$.
+Results on local convergence of related PAMs have been {established} by Y.\ Y.\ Lo \cite{tiffany2021}, who analysed the local limit of the preferential attachment trees but i.i.d.\ random fitness parameter $\delta$.
+Rudas, T\'oth and Valk\'o \cite{rudas-toth-valko} proved local convergence almost surely for general preferential attachment trees, based on a continuous-time embedding, which gives a continuous-time branching process {as studied} by Jagers and Nerman \cite{JN84} in full generality.

-After uploading our paper to arXiv, we were informed about the work of Banerjee, Deka and Olvera-Cravioto \cite{BDC23} which also proves local convergence in probability of preferential attachment models with i.i.d.\ out-degrees.
-The paper assumes finite first moment of the random out-degree and does not rely on the Pólya urn representation of the preferential attachment model but rather on an extension of the work of the first and third authors that relates preferential attachment models to continuous-time branching processes \cite{GarvdH2}.
+After uploading our paper to arXiv, we were informed about the work of Banerjee, Deka and Olvera-Cravioto \cite{BDC23} which also proves local convergence in probability, {but instead of the in-components} of general directed preferential attachment models with i.i.d.\ out-degrees, {where the edges are directed from young to old}.
+The paper assumes {a} finite first moment of the random out-degree and does not rely on the Pólya urn representation of the preferential attachment model, but rather on an extension of the work of the first and third authors that relates preferential attachment models to continuous-time branching processes \cite{GarvdH2}.
 Further, in addition to the local convergence, our paper establishes density convergence of the preferential attachment model, and identified the degree distribution of the nodes of the limiting tree.
 Although the proof techniques are different, both techniques are interesting in their own right.